captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 ## SHARON:
 Look.
-Tomorrow I make one phone can.
+To m o r r o w I make one phone call.
 Okay?
 Just one.
 With you.
 And if it doesn't go well, then forget it!
 I wasn't cut out for it!
-Well forget it!
+We'll forget it!
 It'll be like it never happened.
 But if it goes well
 then